l7mp/stunner/docs/PREMIUM_REFERENCE.md

 ## TURN offload

-**Feature:** `TURNOffload`. **Availability:** only in the enterprise tier.
+**Feature:** `TURNOffload`. **Availability:** only the enterprise tier.

 User plane TURN message processing may be costly.
 To cut down CPU usage and latency, STUNner can offload TURN message processing to one of its Linux/eBPF-based kernel packet processing engines.
 The offload engines support TURN channel processing for UDP, and provide massive bandwidth, delay, and jitter performance boost and can cut down CPU usage by several orders of magnitude.
-This feature is available in your tier if `TURNOffload` is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).
+TURN acceleration is available in your tier if the `TURNOffload` feature is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).

-STUNner's eBPF offload requires Kubernetes nodes running Linux and elevated privilege access to interact with the eBPF/tc (`TC`) or eBPF/XDP (`XDP`) kernel frameworks.
-Both provide outstanding performance: `TC` is supported in most Kubernetes environments (e.g., public clouds), while `XDP` is limited to bare metal clusters.
+STUNner's eBPF offload requires Kubernetes nodes running Linux and elevated privilege access to interact with the eBPF/tc (`TC`) or eBPF/XDP (`XDP`) kernel framework.
+Both provide outstanding performance: `TC` is supported in most Kubernetes environments (e.g., public clouds), while `XDP` is faster but it is typically limited to bare metal clusters.

 To use the TURN offload feature of STUNner, set the `spec.offloadEngine` in the `Dataplane` custom resource: `TC` means eBPF/TC, `XDP` is eBPF/XDP, `None` falls back to user-space TURN processing, and `Auto` will let STUNner to pick the best offload engine for your platform.
-You can also manually configure the network interfaces where STUNner will enable TURN offload via the `spec.offloadInterfaces` in the `Dataplane` spec.
+You can also manually configure the network interfaces on which STUNner will enable TURN offload via the `spec.offloadInterfaces` in the `Dataplane` spec.
 This parameter assumes a list of network interface names and an empty list means to enable offload on all interfaces (this is the default).
 To use eBPF offload, you must also enable elevated rights in your STUNner pods.
 To achieve this, edit the `spec.containerSecurityContext` field and add the necessary `NET_ADMIN`, `SYS_ADMIN`, `SYS_MODULE` capabilities.

 The below will set the dataplane for all gateways using the `default` Dataplane to use the TURN offload on all available network interfaces and select the optimal offload mode.